simpleidserver/FaasNet/docs/documentation/serverlessworkflows/helloworld.md

 > [!WARNING]
 > Make sure your working environment is [properly configured](/documentation/gettingstarted/index.html).

-The FaasNet project implements the [Serverless Workflow specification](https://github.com/serverlessworkflow/specification/blob/main/specification.md).
+FaasNet project implements the [Serverless Workflow specification](https://github.com/serverlessworkflow/specification/blob/main/specification.md).
 Thanks to the web portal, a workflow/state machine can easily be developed and published by any developers.

 # Create workflow